mrkkrp/modalka/README.md

 ## Customization

-`modalka-mode` is normal minor mode.
-This means you can use `modal-mode-hook` to define your hooks.
+`modalka-mode` is a normal minor mode.
+This means that you can use `modal-mode-hook` to define mode-specific hooks.
 You can use customization interface to customize Modalka-related variables like this: <kbd>M-x customize-group modalka RET</kbd>.

 ## License